gdbroman/broman.blog/posts/swe.md

 The games this fat Dell computer could handle were embarrassingly bad.
 So pretty quickly, the idea of creating my own game was planted in my mind.

-There was one game I really liked though.
-It was called Flyff.
+There was one game I loved however: it was called Flyff.
 It was a massively multiplayer RPG; like a free, Asian alternative to World of Warcraft.
 My computer could barely start the thing of course. *What if I could create my own Flyff which my computer could handle?*

 So I started googling.
-But I struggled; there were barely any resources in my mother tongue.
-And my English wasn’t good, but eventually, I came across something called C++.
-Apparently, the best games were written in it—including Flyff.
+But I struggled; there were barely any resources in my mother tongue, and my English wasn’t good.
+But eventually, I came across something called C++.
+Apparently, all the best games—including Flyff—were written in it.
 Bingo.

 ## Year 1: C++